EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

 where $d$ represents the prediction depth, and $d^{*}$ represents the ground truth.
 The scaled depth map is capped at 150 mm for all the datasets, which can cover all pixels.

-To evaluate camera pose estimation performance, we align the predicted camera trajectory to the scale of the ground-truth trajectory and employ the Absolute Trajectory Error (ATE) metric computed over 5-frame segments as the evaluation metric.
+To evaluate camera pose estimation performance, the predicted camera trajectory is aligned to the scale of the ground-truth trajectory and the Absolute Trajectory Error (ATE) metric computed over 5-frame segments is employed as the evaluation metric.